-At the conclusion of the PHY packet, the node in which the port to be disabled resides asserts $TX\DATA\END$ to all of its connected and active ports followed by a short reset to all connected and active ports except the port to which the port to be disabled is connected, to which it asserts $TX\PRT\DISABLED$ (Arb\A\Tx = 0, Arb\B\Tx = 0) and ceases to drive TpBias (i.e. its TpBias generator is turned off - output goes to a high impedance).
-The port being disabled asserts $TX\PRT\DISABLED$ for a time interval of $Notify{hold}$ .
-The port on the far end (connected to the newly disabled port) receives $TX\PRT\DISABLED$ as $RX\ROOT\CONTENTION$ .
+At the conclusion of the PHY packet, the node in which the port to be disabled resides asserts TX\DATA\END to all of its active ports followed by a short reset to all but the port to be disabled.
+The disabled port asserts TX\PRT\DISABLED (Arb\A\Tx = 0, Arb\B\Tx = 0) and ceases to drive TpBias (i.e. its TpBias generator is turned off - output goes to a high impedance).
+The port being disabled asserts TX\PRT\DISABLED for a time period of Notifyhold.

+The port on the far end (connected to the newly disabled port) receives TX\PRT\DISABLED as RX\ROOT\CONTENTION.
 When the port on the far end detects a loss of TpBias from the disabled port to which it is connected, it will responds as previously outlined.

-If the node containing the port to be disabled is not able to gain control of the bus (via arbitration) for three debounce intervals, the node will assert a long reset to all connected and active ports in its node and will asserts $TX_PRT_DISABLED$ (Arb\A\Tx = 0, Arb\B\Tx = 0) and ceases to drive TpBias (i.e. its TpBias generator is turned off - output goes to a high impedance).
-The port being disabled asserts $TX_IM_DISABLED$ for a time interval of $Notify{hold}$ .
-The port on the far end (connected to the newly disabled port) receives $TX_IM_DISABLED$ as $RX_ROOT_CONTENTION$ .
+If the node containing the port to be disabled is not able to gain control of the bus (via arbitration) for three debounce intervals, the node will assert a long reset to all connected and active ports in its node and will asserts TX\PRT\DISABLED (Arb\A\Tx = 0, Arb\B\Tx = 0) and ceases to drive TpBias (i.e. its TpBias generator is turned off - output goes to a high impedance).
+The port being disabled asserts TX\PRT\DISABLED for a time interval of Notifyhold.
+The port on the far end (connected to the newly disabled port) receives TX\PRT\DISABLED as RX\ROOT\CONTENTION.
 When the port on the far end detects a loss of TpBias from the disabled port to which it is connected, it will responds as previously outlined.